-Pope condemns 'fake news' and likens it to 'crafty serpent' in Genesis
+Pope warns against 'fake news' and likens it to 'crafty serpent' in Genesis

 It's not a job, but instead a mission.
 Journalism for peace, the Pope says, "is truthful and opposed to falsehoods, rhetorical slogans and sensational headlines."

-This is not the first time Pope Francis has encouraged constructive communication and discourages the spread of scandalous stories.
+This is not the first time Pope Francis has encouraged constructive communication and discouraged the spread of scandalous stories.
 During his 2017 World Communication's Day message titled "Fear not, for I am with you, Communicating Hope and Trust in our Time" he advocated for the dissemination of "good news" and the condemned "bad news" that spreads fear.